 3.2 UVIS Data Calibration Steps

-- Calculate and correct for degradation in charge transfer efficiency (CTE) in the image (
+- Calculate and correct for effects due to declining charge transfer efficiency (CTE) in the image (

 PCTECORR

-), for UVIS only - Calculate and record a noise model for each pixel (
+), for UVIS only - Calculate and record uncertainty (noise) for each pixel (

 NOISCORR

-) in the error array, ERR, of the header and initialize the data quality, DQ, array of the image (DQICORR
+) in the error, ERR, array and update its associated headers.
+Initialize the data quality, DQ, array of the image (DQICORR

 ).
 Note the (NOISCORR

-) is a calibration switch inaccessible to the user i.e. it is not listed explicitly in the image header and the correction is always performed, - Correct for Analog-to-Digital conversion errors, currently skipped (
+) calibration switch is inaccessible to the user i.e. it is not listed explicitly in the image header and the correction is always performed by default - Initialize the data quality (DQ) array of the image based on

 ATODCORR